 Finely colloid, biphasic, dispersed, and solid drug particles in an aqueous vehicle, size below 1 μm, without any matrix material, stabilized by surfactants and polymers for drug delivery applications.

 - Increased drug solubility, absorption and bioavailability

 - Reduces dosages and toxicity

-- Various routes for administration, including topical oral and injectable drug delivery
+- Various routes for administration; e.g. oil-in-water nanosuspensions such as liposomes and emulsions are used for topical oral and injectable drug delivery.

 - Time consuming processes/intensive labor

 - Process reproducibility and scale-up

 - Stability issues

 - Appropriate characterisation of nanosuspensions throughout manufacturing is critical/important